cmb69/register_xh/README.md

 If any CMSimple_XH page inadvertently has a heading that is used for one of the [special Register_XH pages](#special-pages), the plugin might not work as expected.

-Depending on the PHP ini settings `max_input_vars`, `suhosin.post.max_vars` and `suhosin.request.max_vars` there is a limit on the maximum number of users that can be administrated in the plugin back-end.
-In a default configuration of PHP at most 124 users are allowed.
-The plugin checks this limit, and does not permit more users to be added.
-If this limit is exceeded, you have to administrate the users in `users.csv` manually.

 ## Troubleshooting